squaredproject/Entwined/oldlx/Trees/data/README.md

 of goes counter-clockwise around the big tree starting from the back.

 Remember to test the wiring is correct with DDPtest.py in the root directory!

+## QR codes and installations

+We've added the ability to have multiple installations, and the ability to 'name' parts of the installation.

+In the `entwinedTrees.json` and `entwinedShrubs.json`, there is now a `pieceId`, which is a human readable string, and allows us to label the installation by `piece`.
+This allows Canopy - the QR system - but also any writing patterns to have portions of the installation respond differently to different things - by name.

+This is excellent because it replaces the idea of a `shrub` which is found via an ID, which is the (hard to maintain) index in the json file.
+Instead you have a handy string.

+Add the `pieceId` to whatever piece you want to refer to.
+It should be legal to not have a pieceId on a given component.
+It might also be legal to have a `pieceId` not be unique (like all the trees or all the shrubs), but we don't yet support having multiple `pieceId` which would be like a tag system allowing components to exist in multiple parts.
+That would be an exercise to the new programmer!

+### installation

+`Config.java` also now has a string called `installation`.
+In order to have the Canopy system work, you'll have to use the same installation name that Canopy thinks you are.
+When LX connects to Canopy it sends the installation id, and then Canopy will send only the events to that one installation.

+### Configuring Canopy

+This should be part of Canopy's documentation, but in the Canopy repo, under `config`, there is a file called `entwinedInstallations.json`.
+This file has a large array with information about each installation, including its start and stop times, and which piece's exist.
+These are (currently) called `id` not `pieceId` so you'll have to go in and do everything manually.